 Orphazyme is developing arimoclomol in four indications.
 Orphazyme has fully recruited a Phase II/III trial in NPC (trial results expected Q3 2018), initiated a Phase II/III trial in sIBM in August 2017 and plans to start a Phase II/III trial in ALS in Q3 2018.

 In addition, a Phase II Proof-of-Concept trial in Gaucher disease will be initiated in Q2 2018.
-If positive, all three phase II/III trials are intended to form basis for a single study filing in each respective indication.
+If positive, all three Phase II/III trials are intended to form basis for a single study filing in each respective indication.

 A Phase II/III trial was initiated in August 2017 in the USA and Europe to establish efficacy and is intended to form the basis for registration.
 Orphazyme conducts the trial in collaboration with the University of Kansas and the University College London.

 The trial is a randomized, double-blinded, placebo-controlled Phase II/III trial assessing efficacy and safety of arimoclomol 400 mg three times a day in patients with sIBM.
 The primary endpoint analysis is after 12 months, while the trial duration will continue for up to 20 months.
 150 patients (75 per arm) will be enrolled, randomized 1:1 to receive arimoclomol or placebo.
 The primary efficacy endpoint will be the change from baseline to 12 months in the IBMFRS total score.
 Secondary endpoints include the change from baseline to month 20 in the IBMFRS sum score (durability of treatment) and changes from baseline to month 12 and 20 in different measures of strength and function.